xinshuoweng/AIODrive/baselines/traj/socialgan_cvpr2018/README.md

 ```
 $ ./scripts/run_traj.sh
 ```
+Note that please run the above command in the root directory instead of within in the "script" folder.
 Simiarly, if you want to train Pedestrian trajectory forecasting model in 5-second prediction setting, you should modify dataset_name to 'aiodrive_Ped' and skip to 5 in `scripts/run_traj.sh`, and then run the same command above.

 ## Model Inference
 You can use the script `scripts/evaluate_model.py` to easily run any of the trained models.
 If you model is saved to `path_to_your_model`, you can then run the following command: